AntonioND/umod-player/readme.rst

 broken.

 Note that, at the moment, the only possible output from this library is a buffer of samples.
-There is a WAV file renderer that is used for the regression tests.
+There is a WAV file renderer that is used for the regression tests, and a GBA example that shows how to integrate the player in a GBA project.

 This is not ready to be used in real projects yet.